biobii/fylite/docs/file-upload.md

     // continue proccess
 }
 ```
 The first parameter in the constructor is the allowed format file (separated by commas and without spaces).
-The second parameter is the image size in kilobytes.
+The second parameter is the file size in kilobytes.

+If you set specific path like the example, then you should create the folder before.
+In this case the file stored in `/public/storage/photos`.
+Make sure photos folder is exist.

-If the process succesfully it will return the name of file as string, and if it fails will return an error message.
+If the process succesfully it will return the name of file as string, and if it fails will return error messages.

 ## Related Documentation
 * [Controller](https://github.com/biobii/fylite/blob/master/docs/controller.md)